-8 In case of technical problem, send an e-mail to roberta.usari@unige.it https://unige.it/sites/contenuti.unige.it/files/documents/Regolamento_mobilita_missioni.pdf
+8 In case of technical problem, send an e-mail to roberta.usari@unige.it

 The Department Administration will activate the procedures to authorize your travel/mission.
-We warmly recommend Ph.D. students to read carefully the University rules for travels and reimbursements reported ad this link:
+We warmly recommend Ph.D. students to read carefully the University rules for travel and reimbursements reported at this link: